matteovezzoli/football-shot-analysis/README.md

 ## 📊 Data Source

-The data used in this project comes from **StatsBomb Open Data**, publicly available for research and educational purposes.
+The data used in this project comes from **StatsBomb Open Data**, publicly available for research and educational purposes (https://www.kaggle.com/datasets/saurabhshahane/statsbomb-football-data?resource=download).

 After some initial preprocessing, the dataset contains 68,803 shot-level observations.